How Does Asbestos End Up in Makeup?

 Inhaled asbestos fibers that become airborne when applying makeup can lodge in tissues in the body and cause irritation and chronic inflammation.
 Over decades this can cause healthy cells to mutate into cancer cells.
 In July 2024, the World Health Organization confirmed asbestos-contaminated talc causes cancer.

 Asbestos exposure is the primary cause of mesothelioma.
 Asbestos also causes lung cancer and raises the risk of ovarian cancer.
+Asbestos fibers may migrate through the reproductive tract or through the lymphatic system after genital application.
 A 2024 NIH study linked regular genital talc use to higher ovarian cancer rates, adding to growing evidence that long-term talc use poses a serious cancer risk.

 If you used talc-based cosmetics regularly and have concerns, talk to your doctor and document which products you used and for how long.
 If you have a mesothelioma or ovarian cancer diagnosis and a history of talc-based cosmetic use, financial assistance for asbestos-related illness may be available for you and your family.